Manchester-Central/chaosboard/README.md

 # CHAOSBoard

+> [!WARNING]
+> You are looking at the latest CHAOSBoard for the 2023 season.
+Checkout the `main` branch for the latest work.
+> This is kept around for historical purposes and won't be updated any more.

 This is a simple tool to make web-based widgets for debugging and monitoring our robot

 # Set up